Purposes of the Policy

 Level 1, 47 South Terrace, Adelaide SA 5000

 Phone: (08) 8211 7466

-Usually your contact with MBASA will be the appropriate person to discuss or resolve your complaint, however, if your privacy complaint is not resolved the matter will then be referred to the Privacy Officer, and then if necessary, the Executive Director.
+Usually your contact with MBASA will be the appropriate person to discuss or resolve your complaint, however, if your privacy complaint is not resolved the matter will then be referred to the Privacy Officer, and then if necessary, the Chief Executive Officer.